 Emergency patients present special challenges because their underlying disease processes can cause immediate life-threatening problems that require rapid and aggressive intervention.
-In addition, the full extent of the animal’s illness, injuries, or toxicity may not be evident for some time after initial presentation.
-Problems can arise from an acute illness, toxicity, or injury; from a chronic illness that has decompensated; or from an unexpected complication of a concurrent illness.
-The status of all postoperative patients should be considered critical until life-threatening anesthetic or surgical complications are excluded.
-The golden rule of emergency medicine is to treat the most life-threatening problems first.
-When a patient is then stable, it should be closely monitored for progression or resolution of disease and possible complications.
+In addition, the full extent of an animal’s illness, injuries, or toxicosis may not be evident for some time after initial presentation.
+Problems can arise from an acute illness, toxicosis, or injury; from a chronic illness that has decompensated; or from an unexpected complication of a concurrent illness.
+Any patient in the immediate postoperative state (whether presenting to the ER or already in the hospital) should be considered critical until life-threatening anesthetic or surgical complications are excluded.

 severity of the primary illness or injury